-A knee dominant back leg approach tends to result in less counter rotation of the upper body.
+A type 2 back leg approach tends to result in less counter rotation of the upper body.
 However, athletes who efficiently use this approach still have significant hip/shoulder separation often due to their relatively superior mobility.
 Since these athletes store and release elastic energy more efficiently, they do not need to go through the same range of motion that muscle driven athletes need to in order to produce high velocity.

 Athletes who use this approach tend to fall farther to the velocity end of the force-velocity curve and this approach tends to play to their strength.

 Neither back leg approach is superior in a general sense.
 Each strategy must be matched with the appropriate athlete to achieve peak performance.
 Stay tuned for Part 2 of this article series where we will discuss the necessary underlying physical capacities for each approach and training considerations.

 Interested in training in person or remotely with Tyler Anzmann Performance?
 Send me an email and let’s discuss your needs and goals.

 Cavagna G (1977) Storage and Utilization of Elastic Energy in Skeletal Muscle.
 Exercise and Sports Sciences Reviews.